 Considering that you can enjoy afternoon indulgence at 11am, high tea at The Cellars Hohenort is one of a kind.
 Located in the rolling hills of the Constantia Winelands, this high tea delivers an out-of-town experience in your backyard.

-Cost: Classic high tea R325 per person, R195 per child
+Cost: Classic high tea R435 per person, R215 per child.
+Booking essential.

 Where: 93 Brommersvlei Road, Constantia Heights, Cape Town

 Enjoy a high tea in Casa Labia’s gorgeous ballroom, decked out with timeless accents and quaint affectations.
 Their high tea baked goods are served on traditional three-tier stands with savoury and sweet selections.
 Fine china and white tablecloths decorate Casa Labia’s high tea, a traditional experience in a timeless setting.

 High tea might not be the first association we make with Muizenberg but Casa Labia is a fixture in Muizenberg’s fabric and its long history in the community makes its offering grounded yet refined.
 The entire ballroom is available for booking, making it especially popular for families.
 High tea stands feature a blend of sweet and savoury snacks and each guest enjoys bottomless tea.

 Sweet treats include chocolate eclairs with crème pâtissière topped with Raspberry Dust, lemon poppy and elderflower lamingtons, baked cheesecake with peanut butter fudge crumble, and a further three tiers worth.
 Enjoy these delicacies alongside teatime savouries like salmon and cucumber roulade with cream cheese and gremolata, white truffle arancini balls, chicken and garlic aioli sandwiches, and more.